“It does not matter where you come from, you cannot be successful if your colleagues, customers, partners, and suppliers don’t trust you”

-This sentence is from the Culture Map by Erin Meyer and one of the best book I found out there talking on how to overcome the challenges of communication across the globe.
-Nowadays, almost everybody stresses out the importance of trust in business relationships.
-But depending on where you are from or where you are used to work from you might make different unconscious assumptions about how trust is created.
+This sentence is from the Culture Map by Erin Meyer and one of the best books I found out there talking about how to overcome the challenges of communication across the globe.
+Nowadays, almost everybody stresses the importance of trust in business relationships.
+But depending on where you are from or where you are used to working you might make different unconscious assumptions about how trust is created.

 How you build trust varies between countries

 How you build trust varies between countries and Erin Meyer defines 2 types of trust: